-Thanksgiving is just a few weeks away, making this a great time to engage your kids in some holiday writing, whether stories, journals, essays, or reports.
-Here are some Thanksgiving writing ideas for all ages to get things rolling:
+With Thanksgiving just around the corner, it’s a great time to engage your kids in some holiday writing, whether stories, journals, essays, or reports.
+Here are some Thanksgiving writing prompts—for homeschoolers of all ages—to get things rolling:

 Think of someone you know who might be spending Thanksgiving alone.
 Write a letter inviting them to dinner at your house.
 Include three reasons why you want them to come.

 Draw a picture of a Thanksgiving feast.
 Include your favorite foods.
 Next, use your senses to describe each food, including appearance, taste, smell, and textures.

 4. A Thankful Essay

 There are so many reasons to give thanks!
 Write an essay explaining what it means to have a thankful heart.
 Include several examples from your own life.

 5. Grateful Thoughts